Ireland's increasing role

-The chief justice said Ireland is in a strong position and had played an increasing role within the EU, since Brexit, in organisations that represent the senior judiciary across member states.
+The Chief Justice said that Ireland was in a strong position and had played an increasing role within the EU, since Brexit, in organisations that represented the senior judiciary across member states.

-The reason behind that is because there is a recognition that Europe has to have an involvement with the common law, because of trade links with the US, Canada, Australia and India.
+The reason behind that was because there was a recognition that Europe had to have an involvement with the common law, because of trade links with the US, Canada, Australia and India.

-Ireland now has a role on almost all EU representative bodies, he said, because the UK is no longer there to share the load, and because Ireland is perceived as more enthusiastic about the European Union.
+Ireland now has a role on almost all EU representative bodies, he said, because Britain was no longer there to share the load, and because Ireland was perceived as more enthusiastic about the European Union.

-Ireland has now taken up a lot of the slack left by the departure of the UK, he continued, and this shows the esteem in which the Irish courts and judiciary are held.
+Ireland has now taken up a lot of the slack left by the departure of the UK, he continued, and this shows the esteem in which the Irish courts and judiciary were held.

-A beefed-up Courts Service technology budget will also allow for significantly improved procedures and greater use of digital systems, he said.
+A beefed-up Courts Service technology budget would also allow for significantly improved procedures and greater use of digital systems, he said.

-An interesting straw in the wind for the post-Brexit world is that a large number of UK lawyers have used the final days of EU membership to become Irish-registered lawyers.
+An interesting straw in the wind for the post-Brexit world was that a large number of British lawyers had used the final days of EU membership to become Irish-registered lawyers.

 “It shows that they think an EU badge is an important thing to have,” he said.

-An increase in litigation post-Brexit will require more High Court judges, he pointed out.
+An increase in litigation post-Brexit would require more High Court judges, he pointed out.

-However, many top-quality barristers and solicitors have applied for the bench in recent years, he continued, and will cope well with an expected increase in the amount of international litigation.
+However, many top-quality barristers and solicitors had applied for the bench in recent years, he continued, and would cope well with an expected increase in the amount of international litigation.

-This expertise will be coupled with better procedures, and much greater use of online filings and remote hearings, he said.
+This expertise would be coupled with better procedures, and much greater use of online filings and remote hearings, he said.

 While other countries may sell themselves as a law venue of choice, Ireland has innate advantages, as an English-speaking common-law jurisdiction, he said.